Services - Risk Management

-Alabama Trust for Boards of Education is a not-for-profit, tax-exempt, member-owned, member-governed self-funded risk management alternative Alabama boards of education have available for funding selected liability risks to which they are exposed.
+Alabama Trust for Boards of Education is a not-for-profit, tax-exempt, member-owned, member-governed self-funded risk management trust Alabama boards of education have available for funding selected liability risk exposures.

 The Alabama Association of School Boards (AASB) has since 1976 provided its members a source of liability coverage.
 From 1976 until 1985, AASB conducted research to identify the most appropriate commercial liability insurance options for boards.
 Such research led to cost reducing competition among selected insurers.
 When the commercial insurance industry abandoned boards of education in the liability insurance crisis of the 1980s, AASB established self-funded liability funds for its members.
 The member-owned, member-governed self-funded trust now known as Alabama Trust for Boards of Education (ATBE) has offered Alabama boards of education a funding alternative for general liability/errors and omissions liability coverage since 1985 and automobile coverage since 1986.
 The following paragraphs describe ATBE by its characteristics of cost, coverage, claims, and consistency.

 Commercial insurance companies spend 25-35% of their premiums for administrative costs such as commissions, taxes, operating expenses, and profits.
 ATBE, like its member boards, is tax exempt and not-for-profit.
 ATBE pays no commissions and keeps its operating expenses very low.
-ATBE total administrative costs historically have been 10% or less.
-Obviously, ATBE expenses are much lower than those of commercial insurance companies.
+ATBE expenses are significantly lower than those of commercial insurance companies.
 This administrative cost advantage means lower cost coverage.
 Investment income earned on funds held for the payment of current and future claims is used to further reduce cost of ATBE participation.

-ATBE liability coverage is specifically tailored for the risk exposures of Alabama boards of education.
-Taking into account the nuances of immunity defenses, court decisions, and state statutes that apply only to boards of education, ATBE coverage fits the risk exposures of Alabama boards in ways no commercial insurance does.
+ATBE liability coverage is tailored for selected risk exposures of Alabama boards of education.
+Taking into account the nuances of immunity defenses, court decisions, and state statutes that apply only to boards of education, ATBE coverage for selected risk exposures benefits Alabama boards in ways commercial insurance does not.
 One example of such unique coverage is the defense of employee claims arising from on the job injuries.
-Since Alabama boards do not purchase workers’ compensation insurance and since commercial liability insurance excludes such claims, ATBE provides this much needed coverage.
+Since Alabama boards do not purchase workers’ compensation insurance and since commercial liability insurance excludes such claims, ATBE provides this much needed defense coverage.

-ATBE has defended thousands of liability claims on behalf of its members.
-No commercial insurer has a fraction of the Alabama specific claims experience of ATBE.
-Based upon this experience and the specialization of ATBE defense lawyers in representing boards of education, ATBE provides its Covered Parties unique benefits in the provision of coverage for selected liability risk exposures.
+ATBE has defended thousands of liability claims on behalf of its Covered Parties.
+Drawing on the extensive ATBE Claims experience and the specialization of ATBE defense lawyers in representing boards of education, ATBE provides its Covered Parties unique benefits in the provision of coverage for selected liability risk exposures.